 Thanks to a combination of poor design, workmanship, inspection and material choices, many New Zealand buildings suffer from ‘leaky building syndrome’, or weathertightness failure.
 This is where water gets past the external cladding of a building and can’t easily escape.
 If left untreated, it can cause the building’s structure to decay.

-Luckily, we understand where things went wrong, and how to avoid it happening again.
+As the company that first shone a light on the leaky buildings issue in New Zealand, we understand where things went wrong, and how to avoid it happening again.
 Conducting a weathertightness review (or façade review for a multi-storey building) is a key part of the quality assurance process.
-At the same time, we aim to add value to the design and build process by offering practical advice, reducing complexity and managing risk – potentially saving clients both time and money.
+At the same time, we add value to the design and build process by offering practical advice, reducing complexity and managing risk – potentially saving our clients both time and money.

 Client driven